 The ability to recognize kin can be seen as a form of social intelligence, enabling plants to optimize their growth strategies depending on the presence of related or unrelated individuals.
 This behavior aligns with the principles of kin selection, a concept in evolutionary biology that suggests organisms will favor the survival of relatives because they share a significant proportion of their genetic material.
 By cooperating with their kin, plants like the sea rocket can improve the chances of their genes being passed on to future generations.

 The discovery of kin recognition in plants also has implications for ecological relationships within plant communities.
 Understanding how plants interact with their relatives versus unrelated plants could reshape how we approach agriculture, conservation, and ecosystem management.
-For example, improving crop yields or forest health may be possible by planting genetically related species together, thereby promoting cooperative behaviors and reducing competition for resources.
+For example, planting genetically related species together may improve crop yields or forest health, thereby promoting cooperative behaviors and reducing competition for resources.

 Conclusion